ClearPolicy-PlugIn/ClearPolicy/README.md

 ## Features

 - **Automatic Detection**: Instantly detects when a privacy policy is present on a web page.
-- **Simplified Summaries**: Provides a clear and concise summary of the privacy policy using CloudAI.
+- **Simplified Summaries**: Provides a clear and concise summary of the privacy policy using OpenAI.
 - **Seamless Integration**: The summary is displayed in a clean, user-friendly popup within the browser.

 ## Installation